Dow ekes out narrow gain amid Middle East tensions

 dow ekes out narrow gain amid Middle East tensions

-Iran’s actions have dampened risk appetite as the new trading month and quarter begin.
+Iran’s actions dampened the risk appetite as the new trading month and quarter began.
 There are concerns about further uncertainties as Israel confronts escalations involving the Iran-backed militant group Hezbollah.
-The situation has also driven energy prices higher, causing energy stocks to outperform other sectors.
+The situation has also increased energy prices, causing energy stocks to outperform other sectors.

 The S&P 500 energy sector rose more than 1%, marking its fourth consecutive positive session.
 Lisa Erickson, head of public markets due diligence at U.S. Bank Wealth Management, said, “We’re seeing the market have a bit of a hiccup with this recent spike in geopolitical tensions.
 Investors typically don’t worry too much about these events until there’s a clear economic impact, but we’re just seeing some nervousness.”

-On the economic front, a report from ADP showed job growth in September, coming ahead of Friday’s highly-anticipated nonfarm payroll report.
+On the economic front, an ADP report showed job growth in September, ahead of Friday’s highly anticipated nonfarm payroll report.

 Middle East tensions impact markets